 NOTICE REGARDING THE VANDERBILT UNIVERSITY MEDICAL CENTER WELLNESS PROGRAM

 The Vanderbilt University Medical Center Health Plus is a voluntary wellness program available to all employees and employees' spouses.
 The program is administered according to federal rules permitting employer-sponsored wellness programs that seek to improve employee health or prevent disease, including the Americans with Disabilities Act of 1990, the Genetic Information Nondiscrimination Act of 2008, and the Health Insurance Portability and Accountability Act, as applicable, among others.
-If you and your spouse/partner choose to participate in the wellness program you will be asked to complete a voluntary Compass Health Assessment, often referred to as a health risk assessment or "HRA" that asks a series of questions about your health-related activities and behaviors and whether you have or had certain medical conditions (e.g., cancer, diabetes, or heart disease).
+If you and your spouse choose to participate in the wellness program you will be asked to complete a voluntary Health Risk Assessment, or "HRA", that asks a series of questions about your health-related activities and behaviors and whether you have or had certain medical conditions (e.g., cancer, diabetes, or heart disease).
 You will also have the opportunity to complete a biometric screening, which will include height, weight, body mass index, blood pressure, and/or body composition.
 Non-fasting blood glucose and cholesterol are offered periodically.
 You and your spouse are not required to complete the HRA or to participate in the blood test or other medical examinations.

-However, employees who choose to participate in the wellness program and who are paying for Vanderbilt University Medical Center Health Plan benefits on January 1, 2017 can earn a Wellness Credit incentive of up to $240 for completing the Go for the Gold program, which includes actions in addition to completing the HRA and biometric screening.
+However, employees who choose to participate in the wellness program and who are paying for Vanderbilt University Medical Center Health Plan benefits can earn a Wellness Credit incentive of up to $240 for the corresponding year of insurance coverage by completing the Go for the Gold program, which includes actions in addition to completing the HRA and biometric screening.
 Any Wellness Credits earned will be applied to your Health Plan Account pre-tax and can be used to offset deductible and co-insurance costs.
-Although you are not required to complete the HRA or participate in the biometric screening, only employees who do so and who are enrolled in Vanderbilt University Medical Center Health Plan coverage on January 1, 2017 will receive any Wellness Credits.
-Employees who are not enrolled in health plan coverage and spouses (regardless of health plan enrollment) are encouraged to participate in Go for the Gold to help maintain or maximize their health and wellbeing, but are not eligible for the Wellness Credit.
+Although you are not required to complete the HRA or participate in the biometric screening, only employees who do so and who are enrolled in Vanderbilt University Medical Center Health Plan coverage will receive any Wellness Credits for the corresponding year of insurance coverage.
+Employees who are not enrolled in health plan coverage are encouraged to participate in Go for the Gold to help maintain or maximize their health and wellbeing, but are not eligible for the Wellness Credit.

 If you are unable to participate in the Go for the Gold activities required to earn a Wellness Credit incentive, you may be entitled to a reasonable accommodation or an alternative standard.
 You may request a reasonable accommodation or an alternative standard by contacting the Health Plus office at PMB# 407804, 2700 Children's Way, Nashville, TN 37235; phone: 615-343-8943.